-The Planning Council serves as a regional resource by helping communities throughout Hampton Roads, and beyond, implement effective strategies for those issues that cut across jurisdictional boundaries.
-We administer a variety of local, state, and federal programs bringing the highest quality of care to individuals experiencing homelessness, to military families with a special needs child, and supporting in-home and daycare centers including serving nutritious food to children in their care.
+The Planning Council serves as a regional resource by helping communities throughout Hampton Roads and beyond, implement effective strategies for those issues that cut across jurisdictional boundaries.
+We administer a variety of local, state, and federal programs bringing the highest quality of care to individuals experiencing homelessness, to military families with a special needs child, and supporting in-home and daycare centers, including serving nutritious food to children in their care.
 Additionally, we advocate for initiatives that benefit the region.

 HOW WE HELP

 Since its inception, The Planning Council has been recognized as a community convener around human services issues.
-From children’s issues to homelessness, The Planning Council has identified areas of regional concern and brought together the decision makers and resources to address these challenges.
-With expertise in community needs assessments, research, and evaluation, data analysis, and implementation of new strategic plans, our team partners with local governments and businesses, non-profit agencies, and the faith-based community to address the most vulnerable populations’ needs.
+From children’s issues to homelessness, The Planning Council has identified areas of regional concern and brought together the decision-makers and resources to address these challenges.
+With expertise in community needs assessments, research and evaluation, data analysis, and implementation of new strategic plans, our team partners with local governments and businesses, non-profit agencies, and the faith-based community to address the most vulnerable populations’ needs.

-The Planning Council has a long-established reputation for effective organizing and outreach strengthening communities and neighborhoods.
+The Planning Council has a long-established reputation for effective organizing and outreach, strengthening communities and neighborhoods.
 The Planning Council establishes and maintains successful community collaborations.
 Similarly, the team from The Planning Council has conducted numerous focus groups throughout the region for a variety of organizations and initiatives.

 WHO WE WORK WITH

 The Planning Council subcontracts with Child Care Aware of America to recruit and monitor qualified care providers for special needs child/ren (Exceptional Family Member, EFM Program) of eligible military families.
-As one of the largest serving agencies in the nation, due to the strong military presence in the Hampton Roads area, The Planning Council monitors over 200 care providers and serves over 400 military families which equates to about 700 children.
+As one of the largest serving agencies in the nation, due to the strong military presence in the Hampton Roads area, The Planning Council monitors over 200 care providers and serves over 400 military families, which equates to about 700 children.

 The Planning Council maintains a contractual relationship with the USDA Child and Adult Care Food Program (CACFP) monitoring over 1,200 daycare sites (in-home and centers) in Maryland, the District of Columbia, and Virginia.
 These eligible sites must meet USDA restrictions and requirements when serving nutritious food to children.
-With more than 12,000 children enrolled and half a million meals served per month, The Planning Council works with these daycare directors in ensuring the program requirements are met and that relevant and mandatory training is provided to maintain qualifications within CACFP.
+With more than 12,000 children enrolled and half a million meals served per month, The Planning Council works with these daycare directors to ensure the program requirements are met and that relevant and mandatory training is provided to maintain qualifications within CACFP.

 The Planning Council coordinates the homeless programs funded by HUD and the Virginia Department of Housing and Community Development in South Hampton Roads and on the Virginia Peninsula.
 A Continuum of Care (CoC) is a regional or local planning body that coordinates the funding for housing and services for families and individuals experiencing homelessness.
 Coordinating the activities, measuring system performance, and submitting collaborative applications on behalf of the CoCs ensures approximately $12 million to support this vulnerable population.
 Support activities provided by The Planning Council also include: